What does it mean to align?

 - Anyone who wishes to experience more inner peace, strength and certainty on their path

-Over five weeks, we will explore alignment through:
+Over two months, we will explore alignment through:

 - SPANDA and STABILITY